 Simply put, a welding business repairs and builds metal-based items.
 Welding businesses can be either mobile-only, traveling to customers to make repairs, or have a fabrication shop that focuses more on building metal items.
 Examples of things that might be built or repaired include car bodies or frames, machine parts, aluminum welding, trailers, structural elements of architecture, tools, and much more.
 Consumer products include metal fences, handrails, gates, metal doors, shelf brackets, and furniture.

-Applications in welding have expanded due to advances in tools and new tools that require welding, which is why the industry will continue to grow.
+Applications in welding have expanded due to advances in tools and new tools that require welding.
 However, due to the welder shortage, automation of various types is becoming a part of the welding process.
 Welders need to be aware of new processes and techniques to keep up with changes in the industry due to advancing technology.